-Troy Chimneys purports to be the private memoirs of Miles Lufton, a minor politician of Regency-era Britain.
-In them he recounts, with tongue partially in cheek, the battle between the two sides of his personality: the man of sensibility versus the ruthless social climber.
-But as he charms his way into love and power, the duel threatens to destroy him.
+First published in 1953, Troy Chimneys masquerades as the private memoirs of Miles Lufton, a minor politician in Regency England.
+Lufton—wry, worldly, and self-deprecating—recounts the struggle between two selves: the man of feeling and the ruthless social climber.
+As he maneuvers his way into love and power, the duel between his personalities threatens to undo him.

 “It is hard not to see Troy Chimneys as something as a rebuttal to the civilized romance of Pride and Prejudice . . .
 The bite of sadness at the end of this surprising novel leaves a deeper gash than one expects from a book of such impeccable manners . . .
 Truly original.”